Gusty winds to whip through mountains, deserts

-SAN DIEGO– Gusty and potentially damaging winds are expected to develop in parts of San Diego County Thursday.
+SAN DIEGO-- Gusty and potentially damaging winds developed in parts of San Diego County Thursday.

 A National Weather Service high wind warning for the mountains and deserts is set to extend from noon to 11 p.m.
 Thursday.